Bobby Cressey

-Cressey plays keyboards in the award-winning San Diego-based band The Mighty Untouchables. he has recorded one solo album in 2017, Cali Native, with 20 local musicians.
+Cressey plays keyboards in the San Diego–based band The Mighty Untouchables.
+He has recorded one solo album in 2017, Cali Native, with 20 local musicians.
 He has played music for video games including MLB 14 The Show, writing both original songs and other audio cues for the game.

 Personal life

-Cressey was born in Carlsbad, California in 1981.
-He graduated from the University of California San Diego with a degree in structural engineering.
+Cressey was born in Carlsbad, California, in 1981.
+He graduated from the University of California, San Diego with a degree in structural engineering.
 He learned to play piano on his mother's Baldwin Acrosonic.
-He is married and he and his wife have one daughter.
+He and his wife wed in 2011, and are now the parents to two children - one daughter and one son.